Seven Hills Express

 The 12769 / 12770 Seven Hills Express is a Superfast Express train belonging to Indian Railways – South Central Railway zone that runs between Tirupati and Secunderabad Junction in India.

-It operates as train number 12769 from Tirupati to Secunderabad Junction and as train number 12770 in the reverse direction serving the states of Andhra Pradesh & Telangana.
+It operates as train number 12769 from Tirupati to Secunderabad Junction and as train number 12770 in the reverse direction serving the states of Andhra Pradesh and Telangana.

 It is named after the famed Seven Hills temple of Tirumala Venkateswara Temple.

 Coaches

-The 12769 / 70 Tirupati–Secunderabad Seven Hills Express has 1 AC 2 tier, 2 AC 3 tier, 8 Sleeper Class, 6 General Unreserved & 2 SLR (Seating cum Luggage Rake) coaches.
+The 12769 / 70 Tirupati–Secunderabad Seven Hills Express has 2 AC 2 tier, 5 AC 3 tier, 10 Sleeper Class, 2 General Unreserved and 2 SLR (Seating cum Luggage Rake) coaches.
 It does not carry a pantry car.

 As is customary with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.

 Service

-The 12769 / 70 Tirupati–Secunderabad Seven Hills Express covers the distance of 713.1 km in 12 hours 55 mins (55.12 km/hr).
+The 12769 / 70 Tirupati–Secunderabad Seven Hills Express covers the distance of 713.1 km in 12 hours 55 mins (55.12 km/h).

 As the average speed of the train is above 55 km/h, as per Indian Railways rules, its fare includes a Superfast surcharge.